kanica2607mba25fin-sketch/nanonets/README.md

 # NanoSet – Question & Answer System

 ## 📌 Overview

-NanoSet is an AI-powered Question and Answer system designed to provide quick, accurate, and intelligent responses to user queries.
-The project focuses on creating a smart platform where users can ask questions and receive relevant answers efficiently.
+NanoSet is an AI-powered Question & Answer system designed to provide quick, accurate, and intelligent responses to user queries.
+The project focuses on building a smart platform where users can ask questions and receive relevant answers efficiently.

 The system can be used for:

 - Educational assistance
 - Technical query solving
 - Knowledge management